coreyleedavis/daily-colonist-1925-hybrid-ocr/README.md

 4. **Paths, ports, and endpoints are the project machine's.** Expect to edit constants.
 5. `docs/PROJECT_STATE_PHASE2.md` is the project's working state file, published as-is as the development record — including failures and their repairs.

-## Citation

-If you use this code or approach, please cite: [FILL when published].

 ## Acknowledgements

 [FILL].
 Scans digitized by the University of Victoria Libraries; hosted by the Internet Archive.
 The solr-ocrhighlighting plugin is by dbmdz (Munich Digitization Centre, Bavarian State Library).